MattMores/CleverNote/README.md

 ### Standup

-Comedians can also visit the /standup page, where they can plan their next stand-up set with a list of jokes and reminders.
+Comedians can also visit the /standup page, where they can plan their next stand-up set by creating a list of jokes and reminders.
 <img width="1138" alt="Standup1" src="https://user-images.githubusercontent.com/79879179/139515946-81777ea1-46a1-4e6f-8044-4a56264a52d5.png">

 <img width="1135" alt="Standup2" src="https://user-images.githubusercontent.com/79879179/139515952-fb73a507-3cbb-4bf8-a22b-4ff343b02b54.png">